 Multiple DGPS units are used for the ground real-time kinematic (RTK) portion of the survey.
 To collect accurate ground surveyed points, a GPS base unit is set up over monuments to broadcast a kinematic correction to a roving GPS unit.
 The ground crew uses a roving unit to receive radio-relayed kinematic corrected positions from the base unit.
 This method is referred to as real-time kinematic (RTK) surveying and allows precise location measurement ($\sigma \le 1.5$ cm ~ 0.6 in).
-For the DOGAMI and ODF study areas, 11,969 RTK points were collected across 126 flightlines, which comprises 11% of the total flightlines for the area.
+For the DOGAMI and ODF study areas, 17,162 RTK points were collected.
 These were compared to LiDAR data for accuracy assessment.
-Figure 2.6 shows base station locations and Figures 2.7-2.18 show detailed views of RTK point locations.
+Figure 2.5 shows base station locations and Figures 2.6-2.29 show detailed views of RTK point locations.